bridge-ai-neuro/bridge-ai-neuro.github.io/_pages/teaching.md

 ## Course structure

 The course consists of five main components that contribute to the final grade as follows:
-  1. Attendence and participation during class (20%)
+  1. Attendance and participation during class (20%)
   2. Presentations and reports of research papers: one presentation (10%) and two reports (10%) for each student.
   3. Project proposal (20%)
   4. Project report and code (20%)